-I’ve been experimenting quite a bit with my original marshmallow recipe and decided to give my favorite winter coffee drink flavor a go — Mocha Peppermint!
-Now, this marshmallow recipe is actually for chocolate peppermint marshmallows, but they are a divine accompaniment to dunk into your favorite cuppa coffee or cocoa, or just to nibble on their own.
+I’ve been experimenting quite a bit with my original marshmallow recipe and decided to give my favorite winter coffee drink flavor a go — Chocolate Peppermint Marshmallows!
+They are a divine accompaniment to dunk into your favorite cuppa coffee or cocoa, or just to nibble on their own.

 These have been the most addictive homemade marshmallows I’ve made thus far — it has to be a combination of the flavor as well as the soft pillowy texture of the marshmallow along with the crunch of the mini chocolate chips.
 I. Can’t.
 Eat.
 Just.
 One.